g4brielvs/g4brielvs.github.io/_posts/2020-03-13-why-is-coronavirus-all-about-mathematics.md

 \end{equation}
 $$

 In fact, that indicator is known as the *basic reproduction number*.
 Note that when $R_0 > 1$ the infection will be able to start spreading in a population, but not if $R_0 < 1$.
+So that is indeed a very important indicator.

-Probably everybody has that number in their minds at the present.
-When trying to mitigiate, we will see how important bringing it down is in order to slow down the epidemic.
+Probably everybody has that number in their minds in the present.
+When trying to mitigiate the contamination, we will see how important bringing it down is in order to slow down the epidemic.

 After the outbreak in China, studies found that COVID-19's basic reproduction number is between [1.4-3.9](https://pubmed.ncbi.nlm.nih.gov/31995857-early-transmission-dynamics-in-wuhan-china-of-novel-coronavirus-infected-pneumonia/), which means that, on avarage, a sick patient transmits the infection to 1.4 and 3.9 others.
 The *recovery period* is around [10 days](https://www.statnews.com/2020/03/09/people-shed-high-levels-of-coronavirus-study-finds-but-most-are-likely-not-infectious-after-recovery-begins/).

-We solved our equation numerically inputting different parameters to see how it plays out.
+We solved our equation numerically inputting different parameters to see how they play out.

 {% include posts/2020-03-13-why-is-coronavirus-all-about-mathematics/2.html %}
 <sub></sub>

 We visually check how small decrements *basic reproduction number* will have a huge accumulative gain over time.
 That is reason why we should take agressive action, either by social distancing, avoiding and cancelling events.

 We saw that the *basic reproduction number* depends on *contact rate* and *recovery rate*.
-Since the *recovery rate* is barely in our control as it is typicallly a biological charateristic of the virus, controlling the *contact rate* is our best chance to flatten the curve.
-That does not mean we should not invest in treatments, best case scenario will bring both down.
+Since the *recovery rate* is barely in our control - as it is typicallly a biological charateristic of the virus -, controlling the *contact rate* is our best chance to flatten the curve.
+That does not mean we should not invest in treatments and in the best case scenario we should bring both down.

 ### Thou shall not exponentiate!

 But here is the plot twist: an epidemic is not purely exponential!
 Our first model assumed that the infection will spread indefinitely, the population is infinite and there is no immunity or cure.

 Of course, that is nonsense.
-An rather evil way of think is that once the entire population is infected, there is none left to be infected!
+A rather evil way of think of it is that once the entire population is infected, there is none left to be infected!

 Let us address that in a new model by assuming the following,

 - fixed population (nobody dying, moving or being born)
 - recovery and immunity

-In COVID's case, [it is not clear how long the protection lasts](https://www.independent.co.uk/life-style/health-and-families/coronavirus-immunity-reinfection-get-covid-19-twice-sick-spread-relapse-a9400691.html).
+In COVID-19's case, [it is not clear how long the protection lasts](https://www.independent.co.uk/life-style/health-and-families/coronavirus-immunity-reinfection-get-covid-19-twice-sick-spread-relapse-a9400691.html).
 But we will assume it lasts longer than our simulated timeframe.

-We will use a compartmental model.
+We will use a model that was first introduced by [Anderson Ogilvy Kermack](https://en.wikipedia.org/wiki/Anderson_Gray_McKendrick) and [Anderson Gray McKendrick](https://en.wikipedia.org/wiki/Anderson_Gray_McKendrick]) called a compartmental model.
 The idea is to divide the population into group (or *compartments*) and describe how the infection moves from one to another.
-It was first introduced by [Anderson Ogilvy Kermack](https://en.wikipedia.org/wiki/Anderson_Gray_McKendrick) and [Anderson Gray McKendrick](https://en.wikipedia.org/wiki/Anderson_Gray_McKendrick]).

 Let the SIR model be as follows,